llevasseur/fantasy-hockey-league/README.md

 Bug reports are welcome on Github at [Issues](https://github.com/llevasseur/world-juniors-2022/issues).
 ## License
 This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-## Future Work
+## Future Work: Beta Version
 Anticipated additions to this project include:
 1. Automating write-manual-data.py to pull from a web scrapped website passed in.
-Game-specific data, including Shots on Goal (SOG) and Time Played in Minutes (TPM) can be parsed from player data.
-Example, [here](https://www.iihf.com/en/events/2022/wm20/gamecenter/statistics/37416/5-lat-vs-can).
+Game-specific data, including Shots on Goal (SOG) and Time Played in Minutes (TPM) can be parsed from league player data.
+Example, [here](https://www.nhl.com/stats/skaters).
 2. Displaying data using [Matplotlib](https://matplotlib.org/).
-3. Increasing scale of project to work for more leagues, like the [NHL](https://www.eliteprospects.com/league/nhl).
+3. Facilitate roster changes including picking up and adding players to waivers, adding players that haven't been drafted, and trades.
-4. Handling automated input for names with unfamiliar unicode, like `Topi Niemelä`.
+4. Customizable visualizers for each participant.
+Potentially would require a login and cloud database.